 RACE BIB PICK UP

-You can pick up your bib on Saturday September 16th at the Billings Family YMCA, between 10am and 4pm.
-If you are unable to pick up your bib during the day, you can pick up your bib at the Best Western Plus ClockTower Inn, between 5pm – 8pm.
+You can pick up your bib at the Billings Family YMCA, 402 North 32nd Street.
+Pickup dates and times are: Friday, September 15, noon - 6pm, and Saturday, September 16, 10am - 4pm.
+If you are unable to pick up your bib during the day, you can pick up your bib at the Best Western Plus ClockTower Inn, 2511 1st Avenue North, on Saturday evening between 5pm – 8pm.
 There will be NO bib pickup on race day.
 You may have a friend pick up your bib for you.
 For late arrival into Billings, please contact firstname.lastname@example.org to make arrangements to pick up your bib.

 Best Western Plus ClockTower Inn